copenlu/academic-kickstart/content/news/2025_9_phd/index.md

 In addition to the principal investigator, PhD students and postdocs, the project team includes collaborators from CopeNLU as well as external collaborators.
 Three PhD students as well as two postdocs have already been recruited as a result of earlier calls, and the project officially <a href="/news/2023_09_explainyourself/">kicked off in September 2023</a>.

+**Position 2: Trustworthy Natural Language Processing**

+A PhD fellowship in **Trustworthy Natural Language Processing** with expected **start date of 1st March 2026** (or as soon as possible thereafter).
+The successful candidate will engage in developing innovative methods for trustworthy NLP models, including but not limited to mechanistic interpretability, explainability, reasoning, factuality, safety mechanisms, and practical applications of trustworthy AI.
+This independent fellowship offers flexibility in developing your research direction within trustworthy NLP, tailored in collaboration with the candidate to align their interests and the group's research goals.
+The fellowship is offered with <a href="https://apepa.github.io/">Pepa Atanasova</a> as the main project supervisor and will be co-supervised by <a href="http://isabelleaugenstein.github.io/">Isabelle Augenstein</a>.

+Read more about the position and apply <a href="https://candidate.hr-manager.net/ApplicationInit.aspx?cid=1307&ProjectId=164924&DepartmentId=18970&MediaId=5&IsAdPreviewRequest=true&AdvertisementId=118926">here</a> by **31 October 2025**.

 ## Start in Autumn 2026